tanema/gob/README.md

 Reveler

 Use:
   reveler help          Show this message reveler init          Create a .goproj file in the pwd, marking it as the root of a project. reveler new           Creates a new directory with a .goproj and .gitignore file in it.
-                   It then gets revel and builds it. reveler run      Will run the revel project. reveler version  Displays version Number.
+                        It then gets revel and builds it. reveler run           Will run the revel project. reveler console | c   Will open a gdb console with the project ready to run. reveler version       Displays version Number.

 Example:
   reveler init